Home / Overview and Resources

 Surgery: Surgery may be necessary to remove large, problematic, and/or painful growths.

-Regular check-ups with your doctor are important to monitor and adjust treatments as needed.
+Regular check-ups with your doctors and care team are important to monitor and adjust treatments as needed.

 Living with MHE